 - Simple logic, low computational requirements - UAVCAN targets a wide variety of embedded systems, from high-performance embedded on-board computers for intensive data processing (e.g., a high-performance Linux-powered machine) to extremely resource-constrained microcontrollers.
 The latter imposes severe restrictions on the amount of logic needed to implement the protocol.

 - Common high-level functions should be clearly defined - UAVCAN defines standard services and messages for common high-level functions, such as network discovery, node configuration, node firmware update, node status monitoring (which naturally grows into a vehicle-wide health monitoring), network-wide time synchronization, dynamic node ID allocation (a.k.a. plug-and-play), etc.

-- Open specification and reference implementation - the UAVCAN specification is open and freely available for anyone; the reference implementations are distributed under the terms of the MIT License.
+- Open specification and reference implementations - The UAVCAN specification is open and freely available; the reference implementations are distributed under the terms of the MIT License.

 Specification update and approval process

-UAVCAN development team is charged with advancing the specification based on the input from adopters gathered via the mailing list, where everyone can contribute to the discussion.
+The UAVCAN development team is charged with advancing the specification based on input from adopters.
+This feedback is gathered via the mailing list, which is open to everyone.

-The set of standard DSDL definitions is one of the cornerstone concepts of the specification.
-Within the same major version, it can be extended only in the following ways:
+The set of standard data definitions is one of the cornerstone concepts of the specification (see data structure description language (DSDL)).
+Within the same major version, the specification can be extended only in the following ways: